MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 After updating network settings, Contoso admins are ready to build out the domain controllers in Azure.

 1. In the Azure portal, they deploy a new Windows Server VM to the appropriate virtual network.
 2. They [create availability sets](https://docs.microsoft.com/azure/virtual-machines/windows/tutorial-availability-sets) in each location for the VM.
-Availability sets ensure that the Azure fabric separates the VMs into different infrastructures in the Azure region and allows Contoso to be eligible for the 99.95-percent SLA for VMs in Azure.
+Availability sets ensure that the Azure fabric separates the VMs into different infrastructures in the Azure region.
+Availability sets also allow Contoso to be eligible for the 99.95 percent service-level agreement (SLA) for VMs in Azure.

     ![Screenshot that shows the creation of an availability set.](./media/contoso-migration-infrastructure/availability-group.png)